Contractor Job Pricing Calculator

 A good price still needs a clean close path.

-Use the result to set the flat rate, then protect the job with a deposit rule, fast estimate follow-up, and source tracking.
+Use the result to set the flat rate, then protect the job with a deposit rule, fast estimate follow-up, clean scope notes, and source tracking.
 ProTradeHQ treats pricing as part of the full contractor growth platform because a lead only matters if it becomes profitable booked work.

 Product fit boundary

 Do not force Webzaz or LocalKit into this calculator.
-Mention them only when pricing reveals the real issue is poor website conversion, weak local proof, or low-quality lead sources, not the quote math itself.
+Mention Webzaz only when pricing reveals the real issue is poor website conversion, weak service-page proof, or quote-form friction.
+Mention LocalKit only when reviews, profile links, QR destinations, or local proof are dragging down lead quality.
+Otherwise, the next action is better quote math and follow-up.

 Want the Full Pricing Spreadsheet Template?